 General surgery, despite the name, is actually a surgical specialty.
 General surgeons not only perform surgeries for a wide range of common ailments, but are also responsible for patient care before, during, and after surgery.
-All surgeons must start their training in general surgery; many then go on to focus on another specialty.
+All surgeons must start their general surgery training; many then focus on another specialty.

-General surgeons are trained to operate on the:
+General surgeons are trained to operate on the following:

 In addition, general surgeons are expected to have knowledge and experience in: